 As we drove through Krakow, we stared out of the windows taking in everything as we do whenever we arrive in a new place.
 We passed old faded buildings, tall almost gothic-like houses surrounded by dark creeping trees and we both agreed it reminded us of what we would imagine Transylvania to look like.
 I mean we have never been….
 But that was our first thought.
 Dracula in one of the windows wouldn’t have been out of place.
 But it was enchanting.

 We arrived at our apartment and checked in.
-We stayed at Antique apartments which is based in the heart of Krakow’s Old town, walking distance to almost everything and is a beautiful 19th century building.
+We stayed at Antique apartments which are based in the heart of Krakow’s Old town, walking distance to almost everything and is a beautiful 19th-century building.
 We were greeted by a gorgeous courtyard decorated with flowers, plants and benches.

 Check-in was seamless.
 The lift was… interesting.
 It was the most antique thing about the entire place, and even Steffan seemed slightly dubious about getting in it.
 It looked like something out of an old film, clunky and unsure, decorated with red velvet and gold handles.
 It was an experience.
 We arrived in our room to a bottle of prosecco, birthday cake and balloons, much to Steffan’s surprise.
 I would have preferred it on his actual birthday but they weren’t sure they would remember to do it two days into our stay, so I took the safe option, better early than never right?